WGPlaner/wg_planer/Documentation/UC/UC_Profile_Settings.md

 # 5. Postconditions
 ## 5.1 Save changes / Sync with server

-The server has to load the actual inputs of the components.
-If a component has been edited and saved it must be synced with the server.
+The users profile has been saved and stored on the server.

 # 6. Extension Points
 n/a